- Why the need for power protection?

 There are four different kinds of UPSs:

-Double-conversion UPSs — These UPSs convert raw power coming in to refined power through a process of double conversion.
-They change it from dirty AC to DC, clean it and then convert it back to AC.
-For very sensitive, expensive equipment that needs clean, true sine-wave power, a double-conversion UPS like the Eaton 9355 or Eaton MX is the smart pick.
+Double-conversion UPSs — These UPSs convert raw power coming in to refined power by changing it from dirty AC to DC, clean it and then convert it back to AC.
+For very sensitive, expensive equipment that needs clean, true sine-wave power, a double-conversion UPS like the Eaton 9PX or Eaton 93PM is the smart pick.

 In an ideal world, your wall socket would provide an infinite stream of perfect power, at constant voltage and cycling exactly the same number of time per second.
 Don’t count on it.